-• The AA_Confidence value (percentage value that ranges from 0.00 to 1.00) shows Audit Assistant's level of confidence in the AA_Prediction value.

-If the AA_Confidence value falls below either of the confidence thresholds you set here for the prediction policy, then Audit Assistant treats the issue as indeterminate, and assigns it the AA_Prediction value Not Predicted.

-Set the Confidence Threshold - Not an Issue and the Confidence Threshold -Exploitable sliders to acceptable levels for the applications on Fortify Software Security Center.
+- The AA_Confidence value (percentage value that ranges from 0.00 to 1.00) shows Audit Assistant's level of confidence in the AA_Prediction value.
+If the AA_Confidence value falls below either of the confidence thresholds you set here for the prediction policy, then Audit Assistant treats the issue as indeterminate and assigns it the AA Prediction value Not Predicted. - Set the Prediction Confidence Threshold sliders, Exploitable and False Positive, to acceptable levels for the applications running in your environment.